Applications for this grant are currently closed. Please watch for future funding opportunities.

 C2.
 Other eligibility requirements: All organizations must have DUNS unique entity identifier and a valid registration on SAM.gov before their projects proposals can be funded.
 Organization must obtain a DUNS number and SAM registration in order to receive funding.Please see Section E for information on how to obtain these registrations.

 C3.
-Proposals from prior grantees: Organizations may only submit one proposal and must choose whether to apply for an Interethnic Reconciliation Youth Camp or an Interethnic Reconciliation Youth Small Grant.
-You may not apply for both.
-In addition, organizations that have received a grant from the Interethnic Reconciliation Youth Camps or the Interethnic Reconciliation Small Grants Program in a previous cycle and have not completed their projects are not eligible to apply for another grant from these two programs until they have submitted their final reports.
-You may still apply for grants from the Democracy Commission Small Grants Program or the Women’s Empowerment Small Grants Program.
+Proposals from prior grantees: Organizations may only submit one proposal for an Interethnic Reconciliation Youth Camps Program.
+In addition, organizations that have received a grant from Interethnic Reconciliation Camps Grants Program in a previous cycle and have not completed their projects are not eligible to apply for another grant from this program until they have submitted their final reports.
+You may still apply for grants from the Democracy Commission Small Grants Program or the Women’s Empowerment Small Grants Program or Interethnic Small Grants Program.

 D. APPLICATION AND SUBMISSION INFORMATION